Porsche Taycan Cross Turismo interior, dashboard & comfort

 Equipment, options & accessories

-Prices for the Taycan Cross Turismo start from £81,500 for the entry-level 4 variant.
+Prices for the Taycan Cross Turismo start from well over £80,000 for the entry-level 4 variant.
 For that, you get 19-inch alloy wheels, LED lights, two-zone climate control and eight-way power-adjustable heated front seats.
 It also features the previously mentioned curved digital driver’s display and infotainment system as other models, plus wireless phone charging and Apple CarPlay.
-The more powerful 4S doesn’t add any extra kit, just the boost in horsepower and torque, but the price jumps by around £7,000 to £88,270.
+The more powerful 4S doesn’t add any extra kit, just the boost in horsepower and torque, but the price jumps by around £7,000.

-Above those is the Turbo, which also sees a significant bump in power and torque, and starts from £117,960.
-This model gets 20-inch alloy wheels as standard, but the Turbo S gets the most luxury kit as standard, as you’d expect from a £140,000 car.
+Above those is the Turbo, which also sees a significant bump in power, torque and price.
+This model gets 20-inch alloy wheels as standard, but the Turbo S gets the most luxury kit as standard, as you’d expect from a near-£150,000 car.

 Infotainment, apps & sat nav

 The infotainment system in the Cross Turismo works well, with logical menus and responsive touchscreens making the whole experience feel very upmarket.
-Plus, the Cross Turismo also features wireless Apple CarPlay smartphone connectivity, with upgrades for 2022 models including, for the first time, Android Auto, too.
+Plus, the Cross Turismo also features wireless Apple CarPlay smartphone connectivity.

 In This Review